SaranyaPandiaraj/Web-Challenge/README.md

   * A paragraph describing the plot and its significance.
 * A ["Comparisons" page](#comparisons-page) that:
   * Contains all of the visualizations on the same page so we can easily visually compare them.
-  * Uses a bootstrap grid for the visualizations.
+  * Bootstrap grid for the visualizations.
-    * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
 * A ["Data" page](#data-page) that:
   * Displays a responsive table containing the data used in the visualizations.
-    * The table must be a bootstrap table component.
+    * The table has a bootstrap table component.

-    * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
+## Folder Structure

+1) Css --> Contains the Css files, svg, images.
+2) Output City Data --> Has the City Source Data
+3) Plotted Figures --> It has all the visualizations.